mricaud/xslt-quality/README.md

 Xslt-quality is using its default configuration file at [xslt-quality.conf.xml](src/main/conf/xslt-quality.conf.xml), there are multiple manner to override this file, see next sections.

 Let's see how this conf file works: it represents a hierarchic view of the architecture of [xslt-quality.sch](src/main/sch/xslt-quality.sch) with its modules (pattern), rules, assertions and reports, with and `@idref` attribute  (pointing to the corresponding schematron element).
 An extra `@activate` attribute allows to desactivate any of these elements.
-This mean desactivating the whole sub-elements.
+This means desactivating the whole sub-elements.
 That's why it's important that elements are nested to exactly reflect the real schematron hierarchy.

 > Note : this file might generated automatically